steviegt6/terraclient/README.md

 - Modular command support
 - Infinite flight
-- Freelook/Fly camera (Being able to unhook and move the camera view without moving the player)
+- Freelook/Fly camera (Being able to unhook and move the camera view without moving the player).
-- Direct player stat modifications (through commands, preferably.)
+- Direct player stat modifications (through commands, preferably).
   - Such as: Directly modifying HP, mana, defense, speed, etc.
   - As well as buffs, potentially.
-- Modification of downed bools (Bosses, events etc.) and other important fields.
-(Through commands.)
+- Modification of downed bools (Bosses, events etc.) and other important fields (Through commands).
-- The incorporation of some cheat commands from ModHelpers (thanks Hamstar!)
+- The incorporation of some cheat commands from ModHelpers (thanks Hamstar!).
-  - See: https://github.com/hamstar0/tml-hamstarhelpers-mod/tree/master/HamstarHelpers/Commands/Cheats, https://github.com/hamstar0/tml-hamstarhelpers-mod/blob/master/HamstarHelpers/Commands/Cheats/CheatToggleCommand.cs#L20 (Will be the part of the command system.
+  - See: https://github.com/hamstar0/tml-hamstarhelpers-mod/tree/master/HamstarHelpers/Commands/Cheats, https://github.com/hamstar0/tml-hamstarhelpers-mod/blob/master/HamstarHelpers/Commands/Cheats/CheatToggleCommand.cs#L20 (Will be the part of the command system).
 - InventoryPeek.
 - Blink/Checkpoint
   - Basically not sending movement packets to the server, causing your player to teleport once the hack is again disabled.
 - Butcher.
 - [Tome of Greater Manipulation](https://terrariamods.fandom.com/wiki/Joostmod/Tome_of_Greater_Manipulation)-esque.
-- Auto Armor. (equips the best armor in the inventory.)
+- Auto Armor (equips the best armor in the inventory).
 - Infinite build reach and speed.
 - Change respawn time / No respawn timer.
-- Demi-God (Constantly healing, or cannot die even when reaching 0 HP)
+- Demi-God (Constantly healing, or cannot die even when reaching 0 HP).
 - No Collide / Ghost.
   - Potential no-clipping instead of flight and ghost being separate.
   - The ability to only no collide platforms